Skip to content

 What is the treatment for super glue in your eye?

 Super glue will seal eyelids together.
 If the glue gets into the eye, irritation, pain, loss of eyelashes, inflammation of the conjunctiva and corneal abrasions can occur.
 Do not force the eye open.
 Rinse the eye with water for 15 minutes and then place a gauze patch covered with ophthalmic ointment (specially formulated for application to the eye) over the eye.
 It may take several days for the bond to loosen and for the eye to open.
-If someone gets super glue in the eyes, gets super glue in the mouth, or if you have a question about using super glue safely, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222 Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+If someone gets super glue in the eyes, gets super glue in the mouth, or if you have a question about using super glue safely, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 What happens if you get super glue on the skin?